Kuro-dev/jSerial/readme.md

 note: the name of the fields in a class should not be changed if this is to be used to write to Files.

+Collaborators are welcome to message me as i would love to get this project done at some point! :)